confluentinc/ksql/docs-md/tutorials/event-driven-microservice.md

 - The underlying Kafka topic for this table is explicitly set to `possible_anomalies`.
 - The Avro schema that ksqlDB generates for the value portion of its records is recorded under the namespace `io.ksqldb.tutorial.PossibleAnomaly`.
 We'll use this later in the microservice.

-Let's what anomalies the table picked up.
+Let's see what anomalies the table picked up.
 Run the following to select a stream of events emitted from the table:

 ```sql
 SELECT * FROM possible_anomalies EMIT CHANGES;
 ```

 This should yield a single row.
-Three transactions for card number `358579699410099` were recorded with timestamps within a 30 second tumbling window:
+Three transactions for card number `358579699410099` were recorded with timestamps within a single 30 second tumbling window:

 ```
 +------------------+------------------+------------------+------------------+------------------+------------------+------------------+------------------+------------------+------------------+------------------+